Toondah Real Estate Scheme: Summary and Timeline

 Since then, no one has explained the massive, 450% expansion of the proposed number of units under then Planning Minister Trad.
 Letters written to Premier Palaszczuk and former Deputy Premier Trad requesting explanations have been ignored.
 And Premier Palaszczuk has declined to be interviewed by the ABC about her Government’s favours for Walker.

 2016 – In January, 2016, the Palaszczuk Government signed a Toondah Development Agreement with Walker and the Redland City Council.
 See page 1 of Walker’s Referral for Federal approval.
 Despite the decision of its own Information Commissioner to make the agreement public, the Palaszczuk Government (and Walker) appealed the decision.
-The appeal has not been heard by QCAT.
+The appeal has been heard by QCAT but the result is not yet known.
 Meanwhile the agreement remains secret, and the Palaszczuk Government has refused to say how much it is spending in legal fees to keep it secret.

 In August 2016, as revealed by the Guardian (when it obtained the letter in February, 2019), a State Government letter written on behalf of Jackie Trad and then Queensland Environment Minister, Steven Miles was sent to the Federal Environment Minister, Josh Frydenberg.
 The letter lobbied Frydenberg to assist Walker.
 It (ludicrously) suggested Walker’s plan was in Australia’s “urgent national interests”.
 The Trad/Miles letter also suggested there should be a boundary change to the Moreton Bay Ramsar site to delete the wetlands within the State’s PDA.